 1. There will be an AES rep in this working group

 2. The discussion on re-sitting the BAC was a big one.
 It is organized twice a year, and it is a lot of work for only a handful of students.
-It was suggested to modify the re-sit to only one time per year (every Spetember), but there was a lot of oppositon from parents that complain the students will lose a year of university if they are made to wait until September for the re- take.
+It was suggested to modify the re-sit to only one time per year (every Spetember), but there was oppositon from parents because students would lose a year of university if they are made to wait until September for the re- take.
 There was no conculsion to this matter and will probably be part of the next JTC in February.

-3. It was decided that discretion will be left up to each individual school if the BAC students have to present a valid government ID on the day of the exams.
+3. It was decided that discretion will be left up to each individual school if the BAC students have to present a valid ID on the day of the exams.

 5. Themes and modalities of future meetings